MikeTaylor/palaeo-pcb/models/moab/caudal1/README.md

 * `CamTail1-one-tenth.ply` -- the result of rendering `CamTail1.stl` down to one tenth the number of faces in MeshLab.
 This is small enough to keep around, but it's a very poor model: we think because  so many of the faces are wasted on representing invisible internal structure.
 * _Still to do_ -- a decent downscaled model.

 See also: the red-cyan 3D anaglyph that was rendered from snapshots of the high-quality module taken in MeshLab.
-It's Figure A in [../../../figures] the `figures` area.
+It's Figure A in [../../../figures](the `figures` area).